Hi there (^-^)v

 doing a Sanshin course in Düsseldorf.
 I own a Sanshin since almost 3

-and will join this course when it starts in the end of this year.
+years now and will join this course when it starts in the end of this year.

 I tried to practise a little on my own but it wasn't so effective.